 I'm not talking about the latest apocalyptic fantasy about artificial intelligence, but rather the exploding by-product of business in the age of cloud computing and the Internet of Things (IoT): data.
 As IBM CEO Ginni Rometty recently declared, "Data is the world's new natural resource.
 It's the new basis of competitive advantage and it's transforming every profession and industry."
 Yet if all that is true, she argued, "then cybercrime, by definition, is the greatest threat to every profession, every industry, every company in the world."

 It's a rational argument.
-Global cybercrime is predicted to cost $6 trillion annually by 2021, but it's not as existentially scary as Rometty makes it seem.
+Global cybercrime is predicted to cost $6 trillion annually by 2021, according to Cybersecurity Ventures, but it's not as existentially scary as Rometty makes it seem.
 Because almost every function of business has been digitized, today's cloud-powered companies are operating at incredible speed — and will only keep accelerating.
 What's more, billions of new IoT-enabled devices are baked into just about every facet of industrial technology, from power grids and wind turbines to break-room snack machines — all slinging data around the clock.
 We have unprecedented levels of security risk thanks to a rapidly expanding attack surface that now faces virtually every company.
 No wonder it takes over six months today for most companies to even detect a data breach.
 And, as we've seen with the latest Uber breach, businesses may take months to a year to disclose a breach to the public even after it is detected.

 What companies lack today is accurate, real-time visibility of the dynamic attack surface.
 Traditional security tools were built for long-gone fixtures such as client-server technology, on-premises data centers, and linear software development cycles.
 Modern IT thinks in terms of minutes when it comes to release cycles.
 (In just two years, according to a recent study by Cisco, the number of third-party cloud applications in business has grown by a factor of 10 and more than 25% were deemed to be high risk.)